italian learning books

 All the grammar and vocabulary acquired in this textbook is reinforced with exercises, language games and puzzles.

 Best of all, this textbook offers a pronunciation guide, an Italian-English dictionary and answer keys to exercises and test questions.
-This textbook really is a great beginner-Italian package for you to start your language learning experience.
+It’s a great beginner-Italian package for starting your language learning experience.

 Living Language Italian, Complete Edition: Beginner through advanced course, including 3 coursebooks, 9 audio CDs, and free online learning